tsuACM/truman_acm_website/index.markdown

 # Meetings

-We hold meetings **every other Tuesday in VH1148 at 6:00pm**.
-Executive meetings are held on off Tuesdays at the same time.
+We hold meetings **every other Monday in VH1148 at 6:00pm**.
+Executive meetings are held on off Mondays at the same time.

 # T-Shirts

-We have started taking orders for [Truman ACM T-shirts][OF]!
-Show off your support for the club!
+T-Shirts have now arrived!
+If you haven't gotten yours, you will be able to get it at the next meeting.

 ## Next General Meeting

-Meetings will resume in spring.
-Have a great break!
+*See the [events page][EV] for details about upcoming meetings.*

+**January 29th**: Spring Introduction